sfilippone/psblas3/README.md

  - LLVM  20.1.0 and 21.1.0 (except OpenMPI 4.1.8 which does not build with LLVM)

  Moreover, it has been tested with the Intel OneAPI toolchain versions 2025.2 and 2025.3

+ As of this release, the NVIDIA compiler 25.7 fails to handle our code.
+ Cray, IBM and NAg compilers have been used for testing in the past, but not on this version.

 ## Documentation